MajorTomAW/EnhancedOnlineSessions/README.md

 <a name="host-p2p-lobby"></a>
 ## 2.1.2 Host Peer 2 Peer Lobby
 To host a Peer 2 Peer Lobby you need to construct an ``OnlineHostP2PLobbyRequest.``
+💡Note that this will NOT travel to a different map, as the P2P Lobby stays in the current level and you need to server travel manually.

 ![image](https://github.com/MajorTomAW/EnhancedOnlineSessions/assets/96875345/8756fae9-c7b8-43ad-9c91-74f7317200ab)